sagemath/trac_to_gh/Issue 5452.md

 # Issue 5452: Graph broken on a input of type dict of dicts

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5452

 Original creator: slabbe